creat89/SummTriver/README.md

 # SummTriver

-Automatic Evalation Method without References for Summaries
+Automatic Evalation Method without References for Summaries.

-To run you have to go to SummTriver_src and run with perl summTriver_Exp.perl [config.xml]
+# How to download and run SummTriver?

+Now you can get SummTriver either through GitHub or [Docker](https://hub.docker.com/r/creat89/summtriver).
+You can know more about them in our new and growing [Wiki](https://github.com/creat89/SummTriver/wiki).

 There is a working example in the repository.
-A new wiki is available in https://github.com/creat89/SummTriver/wiki and will be expanded in the future.
-The wiki explains the dependencies necessary to run the program and how to interpret the results.

 # How to cite?